olaide-hok/weather-app/README.md

 # Frontend Mentor - Weather app solution

-This is a solution to the [Weather app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/weather-app-K1FhddVm49).
+This is my solution to the [Weather app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/weather-app-K1FhddVm49).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents